 By the way, what do the locals say about this masquerade?
 Actually they cannot really say something since they don’t really have the choice… that’s what bring them money!
 To feed their families!
 Therefore, in most of the shops, they’re selling wood carvings of dicks (I have to admit I saw those dicks in other parts of the country, but they were literally everywhere in Kuta!).
 They also sell stickers that read nasty things (cf. main pic of the article), and supposedly funny T-shirts.
 Cause yeah, if they sell them, it means there’s a demand!
 There are people buying this crap!
 So LOL!

 In Kuta, I saw a lot of children going back home after school.
 Honestly, I don’t want my kids to grow up in this kind of environment.
 Young teenagers come up to tourists and try to sell them all kind of stuff.
 In the street, you’ll see stray dogs everywhere.
 In the street again, some locals greet me and smile at me, it didn’t happen in a long time!
 In Bali, you’ll notice there’s food left on the ground in front of the temples.
 I’m not sure but I think the food is offering.
 I also found that Balinese people look like Burmese people.
+If you’re into food, here are the best Bali organic food options.

 Those are my rare observations of the local life, since Kuta adapted to western culture, not the other way around.
 That means you’ll find a lot of western shops and stores on the spot.
 Hungry?
 You have McDonald’s, KFC, Pizza Hut… Wanna go shopping?
 You’ll find H&M, Bershka, New Look, Zara… Into luxury brands?
 Don’t worry, Dior, Chanel, Rolex, Hugo Boss… are there!
 And if you wanna surf, you can buy your equipment at Quiksilver, Billabong, Rip Curl, Hurley…